jbakeacake/AdvancedMindBlock_Compiler/README.md

 Feel free to make some changes to some of the variables in the ```.amb``` file.
 Once you're finished making your changes, run the ```main.py``` python file, to compile your newly updated ```.amb``` file.

 ## Hello World: Writing your first lines of AMB
 In this section, I'll cover some of the basics of our language.
-First, we're going to look at creating our own ```.amb``` file, and printing out "Hello World" to the console.
+First, we're going to look at creating our own ```.amb``` file, and actually coding up a subroutine that will do some arithmetic, and print some values out for us.
+This section aims to introduce you to the main features of the AMB language.

 ### Setting up our file
 Start by making a new file inside ```C:\...\my\path\to\AdvancedMindBlock_Compiler\``` directory with the file extension ```.amb```.